Is-Daouda/is-Engine/README.md

 *Output in the browser console:*
 ```
 is::Engine is really great!
-With it everything is possible!
+With this tool everything is possible!
 I'm sure you'll love it!
 ```
 ## Extras